mhinz/vim-tree/README.md

   search was found on the current line.
 - Change default mappings for up/down navigation from `J` and `K` to `<C-J>` and `<C-K>`.
+- Provide mappings to call 'du' on directory entries to calculate their sizes after the tree was already rendered (calling tree with option '--du' is an alternative to it)

 ## Installation